Ireland and World War I

 During World War I (1914–1918), Ireland was part of the United Kingdom of Great Britain and Ireland, which entered the war in August 1914 as one of the Entente Powers, along with France and Russia.
 In part as an effect of chain ganging, the UK decided due to geopolitical power issues to declare war on the Central Powers, consisting of Germany, Austria-Hungary, and later the Ottoman Empire and Bulgaria.

 Occurring during Ireland's revolutionary period, the Irish people's experience of the war was complex and its memory of it divisive.
 At the outbreak of the war, most Irish people, regardless of political affiliation, supported the war in much the same way as their British counterparts, and both nationalist and unionist leaders initially backed the British war effort.
-Irishmen, both Catholic and Protestant, served extensively in the British forces, many in three specially raised divisions, while others served in the armies of the British dominions and the United States, John T. Prout being an example of an Irishman serving in the latter.
+Irishmen, both Catholic and Protestant, served extensively in the British forces, many in three specially raised divisions, while others served in the armies of the British dominions and the United States, John T. Prout being an example of the latter.
 Over 200,000 men from Ireland fought in the war, in several theatres.
 About 30,000 died serving in Irish regiments of the British forces, and as many as 49,400 may have died altogether.

 In 1916, Irish republicans took the opportunity of the ongoing war to proclaim an independent Irish Republic and launch an armed rebellion against British rule in Dublin, which Germany attempted to aid.
 In addition, Britain's intention to impose conscription in Ireland in 1918 provoked widespread resistance and, as a result, remained unimplemented.

-After the end of the Great War, Irish republicans won the Irish general election of 1918 and declared Irish independence.
+After the end of the Great War, Irish republicans won the 1918 general election and declared Irish independence.
 This led to the Irish War of Independence (1919–1922), fought between the Irish Republican Army (IRA) and British forces.
 Ex-servicemen fought for both sides.
 During the War of Independence, the British government partitioned Ireland.
 This phase of conflict ended with the Anglo-Irish Treaty which split Sinn Féin and the IRA, leading to the Irish Civil War (1922–1923) between pro-treaty and anti-treaty forces.
 The pro-treaty forces were victorious, with most of the island becoming the Irish Free State.

 The remarks attributed to National Volunteer and poet, Francis Ledwidge, who was to die in preparation of the Third Battle of Ypres in 1917, perhaps best exemplifies the changing Irish nationalist sentiment towards enlisting, the War, and to the Germans and British.

 "I joined the British Army because she stood between Ireland and an enemy common to our civilization, and I would not have her say that she defended us while we did nothing at home but pass resolutions".

 After the leaders of the 1916 Easter Rising – including his friend and literary mentor Thomas MacDonagh – were executed during his military leave, he said:

 "If someone were to tell me now that the Germans were coming in over our back wall, I wouldn't lift a finger to stop them.
 They could come!"